mrnyby/fivel/README.md

 ### Hints

-Are you making a puzzle with a challening word?
+Are you making a puzzle with a challenging word?
 Optionally provide a hint with the puzzles you create.

 ### Responsive Theme